 The pain was gone for half a year; this time it took me 3 sessions to quell it; it became obvious that his shoulder issue was actually coming from the jaw.

 In spite of these successes and others, my start with this therapy was a bit rocky.
 There were many who suffered afterwards because I severely overworked them.
 (Luckily they came back to square one after a few days.)
-My deep-tissue massage background was actually a hindrance for me — it took me two years to finally get how so little could do so much.
+My deep-tissue massage background was actually a hindrance for me — it took me two years to finally start to understand the technique and how so little could do so much.

 There were times when I considered quitting, but there were enough successes to keep me going, so I kept taking classes and practicing, practicing, and slowly my work got better and and the results more consistent.

 My education has never stopped.
 I take several classes a year to keep my skills current and honed.
-Currently I’m undergoing training in Emmett Technique and microcurrent therapy.
 Please call me at (707) 357-5665 and find out how I may be able to help you.